cosmos/sdk-tutorials/academy/4-my-own-chain/game-wager.md

     Then do the same for the red player.

 2. **Paying winnings** takes place when the game has a declared winner.
-So first get the winner.
+First get the winner.
 "No winner" is **not** an acceptable situation in this `MustPayWinnings`.
 The caller of the function must ensure there is a winner:

     ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/6213d10/x/checkers/keeper/wager_handler.go#L42-L48]
     winnerAddress, found, err := storedGame.GetWinnerAddress()